A-level results down on last two years but higher than pre-pandemic levels

 Entries receiving the top grades of A* and A are also down this year compared to 2021, falling from 44.8 per cent to 36.4 per cent.

-But again, this is a rise when compared to the previous exam-sitting year, when 25.4 per cent of grades received the top marks.
+But again, this has risen from the previous exam-sitting year, when 25.4 per cent of grades received the top marks.

 The education secretary had warned students their grades may be lower than hoped or expected, as efforts to curb grade inflation came into force.

-Exam boards had been told to make grades lower than last year - when a record number of pupils got A grades or above - but still higher than before the Covid pandemic.
+Exam boards were told to make grades lower than last year - when a record number of pupils got A grades or above - but still higher than before the Covid pandemic.

 The figure for the highest A* grade fell to 14.6 per cent this year from 19.1 per cent in 2021, according to the Joint Council for Qualifications (JCQ), but was still higher than 7.7 per cent in 2019.